Guide to the Examination of Research Students

 Normally to be re-examined by the same team of internal and external examiners.
 As a rule, there will be a second Viva; However, upon inspection of the resubmitted thesis, examiners may use their discretion to waive the second Viva.

-Definition: The thesis is not deemed to be of Professional Doctorate (EngD/DNursSci/EdD) standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.
+Definition: The thesis is not deemed to be of Professional Doctorate (EngD/DNursSci/EdD) standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of appropriate standard; amendments/alterations/additions required may concern both substance and presentation.

 5. Not approved for Professional Doctorate (EngD/DNursSci/EdD) but appropriate for a pass as MPhil (in its present form)